Project Enquiry

 Framer AI – Beautiful but “Salesy”

 Framer’s AI is fun for landing pages, but it tends to spit out generic, promotional copy that lacks soul.
 It’s a great design tool, but the AI-generated starting points often feel formulaic and require significant manual tweaking to meet real user requirements.
+While the designs are clean, they follow this very specific “AI-aesthetic” that can make a brand feel interchangeable with its competitors.
+It lacks the bespoke intuition of a human designer who understands brand personality and identity.

 Crucially, Framer is a closed ecosystem with no native code export, meaning you are permanently tied to their hosting.
 This lack of an open-source framework creates a “walled garden” effect where you don’t truly own the underlying asset, making it difficult to migrate or customise the code independently in the future.

-Quick Fact Check: Unlike Lovable (which syncs to GitHub), Framer is strictly “proprietary.”
+Quick Fact Check: Unlike Lovable (which syncs to GitHub), Framer is strictly proprietary.
 If you stop your subscription, you cannot simply download your site to host it elsewhere.

 Visual Studio AI – The Developer’s Hindrance